-Value of i: The imaginary unit number is used to express the complex numbers, where i is defined as imaginary or unit imaginary. we will explain here imaginary numbers rules and chart, which are used in Mathematical calculations.
+The value of i is √-1.
+The imaginary unit number is used to express the complex numbers, where i is defined as imaginary or unit imaginary.
+We will explain here imaginary numbers rules and chart, which are used in Mathematical calculations.
 The basic arithmetic operations on complex numbers can be done by calculators.
 The imaginary number i is also expressed as j sometimes.
+Basically the value of imaginary i is generated, when there is a negative number inside the square root, such that the square of an imaginary number is equal to the root of -1.
+But when we take the cube of i, the value is -i.
 It is a solution to the quadratic equation or expression, x2+1 = 0, such as;

 x2 = 0 – 1